DSPN/DataStaxDay/labs/Lab 3 - Primary Keys.md

 ## Extra Credit 1

 Did this query work for any of the tables?
-Why or why not?
+Why or why not?  (sentimentX below = sentiment1, sentiment2, ... or sentiment5 in lab3-primary-key-queries.cql)

 ```
 select * from sentimentX where ch = 'facebook' and dt >= 20160102 and dt <= 20160103;